apostrophecms/docs/docs/tutorials/creating-a-text-replacement-extension.md

 Next, we are using the `addInputRules()` method of the `Extension()`.
 Again, this helper method is used to define input rules that automatically replace or format text as the user types.
 It needs to return an array of rules, as we defined in the `replacementEmojis.js` file.
 For each extension, Tiptap will call this method to compile an array of all the rules.

 The remainder of this code uses the `tone` option passed when the extension is instantiated by the `smilies/ui/apos/tiptap-extensions/smilie.js`.
-This file, like the `typography/ui/apos/tiptap-extension/typography.js` file that was covered previously, collects the per-area and global configuration and passes it to the extension instance.
+A great improvement to this extension would be the addition of an additional UI element to change the emoji skin tone as it is added.

+In conclusion, in this tutorial we created a basic text replacement extension that can be used as a template for your custom extensions.
+This could be as simple as changing out the `replacementEmojis.js` file with your own text strings, or using this extension as a foundation for more complex functionality.
+The flexibility of this setup allows for a wide range of creative applications, from adding custom emoji sets to implementing unique text transformation features.
+By leveraging and modifying the concepts presented here, you can create powerful and unique text editing experiences that cater to a diverse array of use cases.